Office: Division of Extramural Activities (DEA)

 Michael-David A.R.R.
 Kerns, M.M., M.S., Ph.D.

-Michael-David (M-D) Alphonsus Rodriguez Richardson Kerns is a Health Scientist Administrator at the National Institute on Aging’s (NIA).
+Michael-David (M-D) Alphonsus Rodriguez Richardson Kerns is a Health Scientist Administrator at the National Institute on Aging (NIA).
 Dr. Kerns leads NIA’s Small Business Innovation (SBIR) and Small Business Technology Transfer (STTR) Research Grants Programs.
-Much of his effort focuses on working with 5 Trans-NIH SBIR Working Groups and a number of non-governmental entrepreneurial entities to enhance the efficacy and value of the SBIR-STTR programs and investment.
+Much of his effort focuses on working with 5 Trans-NIH SBIR-STTR Working Groups and a number of non-governmental entrepreneurial entities to enhance the efficacy and value of the SBIR-STTR programs and NIH-NIA investment.

-Prior to joining NIH-NIA, Dr. Kerns was an Engagement Manager at Delmarva Foundation for Medical Care, leading a multi-component health-services research project with the Centers for Medicare and Medicaid Services (CMS).
-In this capacity, he supervised his own analytic and administrative teams and coordinated the work of other sub-contractors while acting as principal Engagement Manager to the project and primary liaison with/to the primary contractor on the project, Computer Sciences Corporation (CSC).
+Prior to joining NIH-NIA, Dr. Kerns was an Engagement Manager and Senior Analytical Scientist at Delmarva Foundation for Medical Care, leading a multi-component health-services research project with the Centers for Medicare and Medicaid Services (CMS).
+In this capacity, he recruited, managed, and supervised analytic and administrative teams and coordinated the work of other sub-contractors while acting as principal Engagement Manager to the project and primary liaison with/to the primary contractor on the project, Computer Sciences Corporation (CSC).

-In a previous life, Dr. Kerns worked as a Senior Brand/Product Manager at Burlington Industries in New York, managing the Menswear brands and product lines.
-Before that, he worked as an Associate Brand/Merchandizing Manager at Avon Products, overseeing marketing and merchandizing management of the fragrance and personal-care businesses.
+In previous careers with profit-and-loss responsibility, Dr. Kerns worked as a Senior Brand/Product Manager at Burlington Industries in New York, managing the Menswear brands and product lines.
+Before that, he worked as an Associate Brand/Merchandizing Manager at Avon Products, overseeing the divisional team's product and merchandizing management of the fragrance and personal-care businesses.

-His first job out of business school was with Commerzbank A.G./New York, where he worked on the corporate capital markets trading desk, trading foreign exchange (US Dollar/German Deutschmark in cash & futures/options markets) and a number of risk-management derivatives.
+His first job out of business school was with Commerzbank A.G./New York, where he worked as a capital markets trader on the corporate capital markets desk, trading foreign exchange (US Dollar/German Mark in cash & futures/options markets) and a number of risk-management derivatives.

 Prior to his career in investment banking and marketing management, Dr. Kerns worked in the publishing and fashion industries while living in Milan, London, Tokyo, and Hong Kong.

-In January 1993, Dr. Kerns left Corporate America to study at Dai Bosatsu Monastery.
-Following his completion of two periods of Kessei, Dr. Kerns returned to graduate school at San Francisco State University where he obtained an M.S. in Counseling Psychology, and was one of four recipients of the Graduate Student Award of Excellence for his academic and clinical work and leadership.
+After stints as a capital markets trader and brand/product manager, Dr. Kerns made the decision to leave Corporate America to undertake monastic training at Dai Bosatsu Monastery.
+Following completion of several periods of Kessei, Dr. Kerns returned to graduate school at San Francisco State University where he obtained an M.S. in Counseling Psychology, and was one of four recipients of the Graduate Student Award of Excellence for his academic and clinical work and leadership.

-Following completion of his doctoral studies, Dr. Kerns worked as a post-doctoral research fellow in the lab of Carol Malatesta Magai, focusing on ageing, (discrete) emotions, & emotion regulation.
+Following completion of his doctoral studies, Dr. Kerns was selected as a post-doctoral research fellow in the lab of Carol Malatesta Magai, focusing on ageing, health, (discrete) emotions, & emotion regulation.

 Program Coordinator of NIA's Small Business Innovation Research (SBIR-STTR) Programs, Co-Coordinator NIA CODSYS Referral System